 - Spring (April to June) is a popular time to visit as the weather is mild.
-There’s nothing quite like springtime in Paris, as the song goes.
-The parks and gardens are in bloom and oh-so-pretty, as are the Parisian terraces.
+There’s nothing quite like springtime in Paris.
+The parks and gardens are in bloom and oh-so-pretty with pink cherry blossoms, as are the Parisian terraces.

 - Summer (July and August) is just like London and the most popular time to visit the city.
 The month of August is when locals leave Paris for their own holiday, so don’t be surprised to find some smaller shops or restaurants to “ferme” or close.

 - Fall (September to November) is a great time to visit as the weather is still mild, the crowds are smaller and the city turns golden with the turning of its leaves.